cschaech/scSpecies/README.md

 # scSpecies

 ## Introduction
-`scSpecies` is a deep learning model designed to align network architectures for datasets across multiple species.
+`scSpecies` is a deep learning model designed to align network architectures for single-cell RNA sequencing datasets across multiple species.
-The model builds on conditional variational autoencoder and transfer learning to establish a direct correspondence between cells of multiple of single-cell RNA sequencing datasets.
+The model builds on conditional variational autoencoders and transfer learning to establish a direct correspondence between cells of multiple datasets.

 ![Architecture](/figures/scSpecies_model_architecture.jpeg)

 The model offers the following functionalities:

 - **Align and vizualize Latent Representaions:** Align latent representations of datasets from different species.
-The influence of experimental batch effects is corrected for in this representation.
+The influence of experimental batch effects is corrected for in the latent representation.
-- **Transferring Cell Labels and Information:** Transfer labels and information between the datasets.
+- **Transfer Cell Labels and Information:** After training cell labels or information like disease background can be transferred based on proximity of cells in the latent space.
 - **Differential Gene Expression Analysis:** Aids in identifying differentially expressed genes among biologically similar cells across species.
 - **Aligned Cell Atlas Creation:** Assists in creating an aligned cell atlas that spans multiple species.
-- **Relevance Score Computation:** Computes and compares the relevance scores of genes between species, providing insights into their biological significance.
+- **Relevance Score Computation:** Computes and compares the relevance scores of genes between cell types of different species, providing insights into similarities and differences for their biological significance.

 ![Atlas](/figures/multiple_species.jpeg)